-We are one of over 900 local U3A groups up and down the country with a nationwide membership of nearly 350,000.
+We are one of 1000 local U3A groups up and down the country with a nationwide membership of around 400,000.
 Let no one be put off by the title of University.
 In this case it simply means a place for all, a place where everyone with an interest in enjoyable lifelong learning can come together.

 The U3A does not concern itself with qualifications, examinations or testing.
 Its objective is to provide opportunities for anyone, no longer in full-time employment, to meet and share in the pleasures of pursuing an interest in common, be that French or Poetry, Local History or Astronomy, Rambling or Painting; there is no limit to what people might choose to share.